YTokumaru/cmake_template/README.md

 ### Caching

-This project uses 'actions/cache' to speed up the CI on github actions.
-If you have trouble compiling soley in Github Actions, consider removing the cache and trying again.
-Github CLI is useful for this kind of operation.
+This project uses 'actions/cache' to speed up the CI on GitHub actions.
+If you have trouble compiling solely in GitHub Actions, consider removing the cache and trying again.
+GitHub CLI is useful for this kind of operation.

 ### MPI support